Sometimes it Just Takes One Person Believing in You

 I've done plenty of things wrong in my life, but the one thing I won't ever regret doing is asking for things, no matter how insane, or how big they may seem.
 I don't ask a lot mind you, but my dad constantly reminded me that it never hurts to ask.
 (And that would then bite him in the ass when a young Mandy would arrive home with New Parts! for her car, which caused him to have to cherry pick the entire engine out in order to outfit her ride with the new race car level performance parts.
 I was dating a race car driver at the time.
 This is the shit that daughters pull.)

 The best asks are when everyone says it won't work.
 Never gonna happen.
 I SAID NO. But you ask instead, and maybe they say no, but maybe...just maybe..they'll say yes.

 I should never have owned a salon.
 The odds were not in my favor.
-I was twenty seven and two years into my first mortgage boasting a highly unfavorable debt to income ratio.
+I was twenty-seven and two years into my first mortgage boasting a highly unfavorable debt to income ratio.
 I didn't bother to complete college.
 I didn't know shit about shit.
-9/11 had just happened so the economy was crap.
+9/11 had just happened and the economy was crap.
 And everyone said my grandpa would never let me borrow the money anyhow.